 Laura Dallmann is allowed to pay for airfare and conference registration prior to travel.
 Laura generally uses a local travel agent for airfare.
 If you would like Laura to pay for conference registration, it will be taken care of in her office, on her computer.
 You will complete all the personal information and Laura will complete the payment information.

 Reimbursement for expenses will take place after travel by bringing all itemized receipts to Laura's office.
-Meal reimbursements will be done based on per diem only - no receipts necessary.
+Meal reimbursements will be done based on per diem - no receipts necessary.
 Please, make an appointment with Laura to schedule reimbursement.
-This process can take between 10-20 minutes depending on the comlexity of the travel.
+This process can take between 15-30 minutes depending on the complexity of the travel.
 Generally, foreign travel is more complicated and takes longer.
 Do not bring credit card statements for domestic travel.
 Any travel to foreign countries requires credit card statements for purchases made.

-Students can request support by using the College of Engineering request form.
+Students can request support by using the ECE travel request form.
 After travel, students can visit with Laura Dallmann to process reimbursement appropriately.
 As with staff/faculty travel, Laura is able to pay for airfare and conference registration prior to travel.
 This will only be done after travel funds have been approved by the proper authority and the "Payment for Student Travel" form is completed - see below for how to find the form.

 The same reimbursement process is followed for staff, faculty, and students.

 Any students being reimbursed for travel expenses need to have the "Payment for Student Travel" form completed in order to process the payment.
 This includes payment of airfare or conference reimbursement before travel and expense reimbursement after travel has occurred.

 Please, go to the NDSU Forms page, Accounting, and search for "Student Travel Payment" if the following link does not work (https://www.ndsu.edu/fileadmin/vpfa/forms/ACCT-PayStudentTravel.pdf).